World-leading experts in artificial island construction will support Ørsted and ATP in bid for the North Sea energy island

 Constructing the world's first artificial energy island will require collaboration between highly specialised companies with proven track-records within renewable energy development and complex offshore construction.

 That's why Ørsted, the global leader in offshore wind, and ATP, Denmark's largest institutional investor, are now bringing in three world-leading industrial construction experts to support Ørsted and ATP's bid for the North Sea energy island: Aarsleff, Bouygues, and Van Oord.
+Read more about the Ørsted + ATP and partners Energy Island concept here.

 The three companies bring extensive design and engineering competences as well as vast experience from complex offshore construction projects around the globe.
 With these partners on board, the Ørsted-ATP consortium has laid the foundation for a successful delivery of the North Sea energy island which will be a hub for renewable energy, create local jobs, and further strengthen Denmark's strong position as an exporter of renewable energy solutions.